openoms/lightning-node-management/RestoreLNDonchainFundsInElectrum.md

+# Manage the LND onchain funds in Electrum Wallet

 ## Restore the onchain funds from an LND wallet in Electrum Wallet

 Only do this if you understand the process.